zhukovka/wix-style-react/src/SideMenu/README.md

 * `<SideMenu/>` doesn't care how and where you render it.
 It takes full width & height so it's up to you to set parent styling appropriately

 * `<SideMenu/>` has no padding or margin.
-So, if you want e.g. logo to not stick to the top, adjust padding or margin to the children of `<SideMenu.Logo/>`
+So, if you want e.g. header to not stick to the top, adjust padding or margin to the children of `<SideMenu.Header/>`

 * when height is too little, `<SideMenu/>` add scrollbar to `<SideMenu.Navigation/>`